 Our mission is creating welcoming venues that allow folks to dance, learn, and socialize.
 We mainly dance (and teach) country two-step, line dance, west coast swing, east coast swing (Lindy hop), and waltz, but we’ve been known to teach nightclub, cha-cha, and more.
 We have a mix of peer and professional teachers.

-This ain’t yer grandma’s music.
+Music: This ain’t yer grandma’s music.

 Our DJs play music that draws from a number of genres (mostly country, pop, and R&B) that’ll keep ya on your toes and on the dance floor.
 Each DJ has their own style, but we strive for songs that are upbeat and positive (with some fun revenge songs, just ’cause).
 We strive for songs that don’t reduce women to Daisy Dukes and have more depth than red pick-up truck love (but there’s nothing wrong with loving Daisy Dukes or red pickups, just ya kind of get sick of every damn song being that).
 See Music for some of our DJ’s playlists to get a flavor of what we play.

 Don’t you fret none, we’ll learn ya!
 Every one of our dancers started stumbling around the dance floor.
 We’ve been there — ya gotta believe us.
 We got lessons at each dance or just ask someone to teach ya on the fly.
 We’re easy that way.
 Keep at it, that’s what we do (and even the best of us make mistakes all the time).
 If you see a line dance you want to learn, we have most of the ones on our Line Dance Stepsheets and Demos page.
 You can usually go to the stepsheet link and find a demo that you can learn by. (we’re planning a step sheet deciphering lesson soon)